ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Conclusions

 The data used in this work was instrumental in understanding how XAI can be used and evaluated in practice.
 The digit \textbf{eight} was selected due to the convenient presence of other digits within the trace of an \textbf{eight}.
-The image containing the tank and french bulldog was created as a test image with two and only two classes, and all of the other data manipulations (i.e., revolving \textbf{six}, sub-character analysis in Omniglot, adversarial analysis) were done intelligently.
+The image containing the tank and french bulldog was created as a test image without contextual clues and two, and only two, classes.
+All of the other data manipulations (i.e., revolving \textbf{six}, sub-character analysis in Omniglot, adversarial analysis) were done intelligently.
 The intelligent manipulations allowed us to make apriori assumptions about a model's outcome that could be validated against the information provided by ProtoShotXAI.
-Our future work aims to expand the intelligent data manipulations done in this work into more comprehensive datasets to better evaluate XAI approaches.
-Additionally, ProtoShotXAI is applicable to classification networks for many different data types.
+Our future work aims to expand the intelligent data manipulations done in this work into more comprehensive datasets to evaluate XAI approaches further. \rebuttaltext{Specifically, quantitative metrics may be obtained by carefully occluding or removing objects from images in ways that appear visually natural, especially in images that contain multiple objects (classes) of interest.
+Carefully designed surveys could also help, especially if the surveys account for human-in-the-loop interaction and hypothesis testing.} Additionally, ProtoShotXAI is applicable to classification networks for many different data types.
 Although the scope of this work was limited to images, future work will extend ProtoShotXAI to classification networks with sound, text, and data signals.